Yelyzaveta Kotliar: Juniors

-Professional career
+Professional

-At an ITF tournament in Bydgoszcz, Poland, at the end of August 2022, she advanced from the qualifiers to the semi-finals of the singles.
+At an ITF tournament in Bydgoszcz, Poland, at the end of August 2022, she advanced from the qualifiers stage to the semifinals.

-In May 2025, she was awarded a wildcard into the main singles draw of the 2025 Grand Prix SAR La Princesse Lalla Meryem in Rabat.
+In May 2025, she was awarded a wildcard into the main singles draw of the Morocco Open in Rabat.
 Kotliar lost to Jaqueline Cristian in the first round.

+Ranked No. 528 and once again benefitting from a wildcard entry, Kotliar defeated Francesca Jones in three sets at the 2026 Morocco Open to record her first WTA Tour main-draw win.
+She lost to sixth seed Petra Marčinko in the second round.